Beast Mastery Hunter DPS Rotation, Cooldowns, and Abilities — Battle for Azeroth (BfA) 8.3

 We recommend adding these 3 lines to the end of your macros, in order for the #showtooltip part of your macros to work properly.
 Functionally, it makes no difference where you put them.

 This ensures that you will always cast your pet's Basic Attack on cooldown, since Blizzard's automatic cast will delay each cast by up to 0.6 seconds.
+For more macros, please refer to our Beast Mastery Hunter macro page.

 In addition to the above, you will also have to make use of several cooldowns, as we explain below.